pmem/pmdk/README.md

 >**NOTE: Porting NVML to Windows is in progress.**
 >
->The source tree contains MS Visual Studio solution and project files, allowing to compile _libpmem_, _libpmemlog_, _libpmemblk_ and _libpmemobj_ on Windows, **but the libraries are not fully functional yet, and most of the test are not enabled.** We expect to complete porting NVML 1.0 to Windows and to provide an "early access" version by the end of September, 2016.
-Current progress of this work is tracked on [NVML for Windows Trello Board](https://trello.com/b/IMPSJ4Iu/nvml-for-windows).
+>The source tree contains MS Visual Studio solution and project files _(to be replaced with CMake-based solution)_, allowing to compile _libpmem_, _libpmemlog_, _libpmemblk_ and _libpmemobj_ on Windows, **but the libraries are not fully functional yet, and most of the test are not enabled.**
+We expect to complete porting all the basic features to Windows and provide an "early access" version as a part of NVML 1.3 release.
+Current progress of this work is tracked on
+[NVML for Windows Trello Board](https://trello.com/b/IMPSJ4Iu/nvml-for-windows).

 ### Pre-Built Packages ###